pytools4dart/pytools4dart/docs/user_guides/04_plots.md

 ```

 To illustrate the use of plots file, let's add 10x10 Vegetation plots of $1m^3$
-with a gradient of vegetation density.
+with a gradient of Chlorophyll concentration (`Cab` parameter in prospect).

 ```python
 import pytools4dart as ptd